JianhengHou/Medical-Sieve/README.md

 # Topic-Based Sentiment Analysis for Patient's Narrative
-An End-to-end Topic-based Sentiment Analysis Project for a VC Firm
+An End-to-end Topic-based Sentiment Analysis Engine for a VC Firm

 **Medical Sieve: Top-down to Decipher Patient Sentiment and Unlock Venture Opportunity**